 Photometrics AI uses four integrated components: (1) Target Lighting Layers that specify desired illumination levels for each zone, (2) an AI-powered optimization engine that calculates the ideal dimming level for each luminaire, (3) dynamic scheduling that handles priorities like emergencies and events, and (4) API integration with your existing networked lighting controls.
 The system accounts for overlapping beam spreads, real-world geometry, and lighting standards to find the optimal configuration.

 A Target Lighting Layer (TLL) is a GIS-based raster map that specifies the desired horizontal illuminance (in lux) for every location in a coverage area.
 For example: crosswalks might be set to 20 lux, streets to 7-11 lux, sidewalks to 2 lux, and building footprints to 0 lux.
-Different TLLs can be created for different conditions—Halloween, late night, migratory bird protection, or demand response events.
+Different TLLs can be created for different conditions: Halloween, late night, migratory bird protection, or demand response events.
 The TLL concept is protected by US Patent 9894736B2.

 Networked lighting controls are systems that allow remote management of streetlights via wireless communication.
 They provide capabilities like on/off control, dimming, utility-grade metering, and health monitoring.
-Photometrics AI works with existing NLC systems—we add the photometric intelligence while your NLC provides the communication infrastructure.
+Photometrics AI works with existing NLC systems.
+We add the photometric intelligence while your NLC provides the communication infrastructure.
 We’re currently integrated with 2 major lighting control platforms.

 No. Photometrics AI is software-only.
 There is no hardware to purchase, no retrofits required, and no field activity needed.
 The platform works with your existing networked lighting control system via API.
 This means faster deployment, lower costs, and no disruption to your community.